BenjaminWills/programming-notes/AWS/databases/aurora.md

 | Support PITR within backup retention period (>=35 days)  |  Does not support PITR | Supports PITR up to 72 hours  |
 |  Great for unexpected failures | Great for known DB events such as upgrades  |  Great for undoing mistakes, quick restores, exlporing earlier data changes  |
 |   |   |  Can repeatedly go backwards and forwards in time |

+## Cloning databases

+- Different from read replcicas, support reads and writes
+- Clones use same storage layer as the source cluster
+- Requires only minimal additional storage
+- Can be created from existing clones
+- Quick, cost-effective and has no administrative effort
+- Only within region
+- Supports cross account cloning
+- Uses a copy-on-write protocol:
+  - Initially source and clone share the data, when the underlying data is cloned, the changes are separated.
+The changes after cloning are no longer shared.
+This massively reduces storage costs
+- Use cases:
+  - Create a clone for testing purposes
+  - Impact assessment of changes before applying change to main DB
+  - Perform workload intensive OPS
+- Cannot backtrack clone to a time from before it's creation
+- Only available in Aurora